hermit-os/kernel/README.md

 $ cmake -DTOOLCHAIN_BIN_DIR=/home/user/hermit/bin ..
 ```

-assuming that binaries like `x86_64-hermit-gcc` and friends are located in that
+Assuming that binaries like `x86_64-hermit-gcc` and friends are located in that
 directory.
 To install your new version in the same directory, you have to set the installation path and to install HermitCore as follows:

 ```bash
 $ cmake -DTOOLCHAIN_BIN_DIR=/home/user/hermit/bin -DCMAKE_INSTALL_PREFIX=/home/user/hermit ..